 C. Removal of a Service Animal or ESA

-If an Owner does not abide by the responsibilities outlined in this Policy, the animal may be excluded or removed from University housing and/or the campus at the Owner's expense.
-The University is not required to accommodate an animal if:
+If an Owner does not abide by the responsibilities outlined in this Policy, the animal may be removed from University housing and/or the campus at the Owner's expense.
+The University is not required to permit the on-campus residence of an animal if:

 - The Owner cannot provide adequate care and supervision of the assistance animal;